• infobot@lakesoffire.org

 VEHICLE CAMPING AND TOW POLICY

 Lakes of Fire is primarily a tent-camping event.
 Car camping is a VERY limited accommodation made for those VERY few with a legitimate medical necessity.
-If you have a legitimate medical necessity and wish to camp in your car, you must apply for a vehicle permit found on the Key Dates and Forms page.
+If you have a legitimate medical necessity and wish to camp in your car, you must apply for a Camped Vehicle permit found on the Key Dates and Forms page.

 AT THE EVENT